Miami Seaquarium responds to county’s eviction notice, alleges violations have been remedied - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Therefore, seaquarium officials said, they should be allowed to remain in operation throughout the duration of their current lease.

-The news release states in part, “Consequently, there are no grounds for lease termination, and the tenant will maintain possession and operation of the Miami Seaquarium for the remaining duration of the lease agreement, or until a court ruling dictates otherwise.”
+The letter states in part, “Consequently, there are no grounds for lease termination, and the tenant will maintain possession and operation of the Miami Seaquarium for the remaining duration of the lease agreement, or until a court ruling dictates otherwise.”

 In the eviction notice, county officials gave the seaquarium until April 21 to vacate the premises they’ve occupied since 1955.